Disclosure: The tray in this post was provided by Walnut Hollow. All opinions, images and love of painting projects are 100% mine.

 I always apply paint in the same direction as the wood grain, too, for a smoother look.

 If you used regular paint, skip this step.

 I applied clear wax, then a small amount of Driftwood gray wax.
 I didn’t apply too much of the gray wax, because I really like the look of the Vanilla Frosting paint I used.

-If you’re not familiar with chalk paint and wax, check out this blog post where I talk about a small chest of drawers I made over with chalk paint.
+If you’re not familiar with chalky/clay paint and wax, check out this blog post about a small chest of drawers I made over with chalky paint.

 3. Apply your letters to your wood.